New Zealand women's national rugby sevens team: 2018–2019 Seven Series season

-2019-2020 Seven Season
+2019–2020 Seven Series season

+In January 2019 the following 21 players were awarded contracts, Shakira Baker, Michaela Blyde, Kelly Brazier, Gayle Broughton, Rhiarna Ferris, Theresa Fitzpatrick, Huia Harding, Sarah Hirini, Jazmin Hotham, Tyla Nathan-Wong, Mahina Paul, Risi Pouri-Lane, Alena Saili, Montessa Tairakena, Terina Te Tamaki, Ruby Tui, Stacey Waaka, Kat Whata-Simpkins, Niall Williams, Tenika Willison and Portia Woodman.
+Previously involved in the Youth Olympic Games and having completed their high school education Jazmin Hotham, Montessa Tairakena and Mahina Paul were able to promoted to full time contracts.

+In September 2019 Allan Bunting and Cory Sweeney were appointed co-coaches through to the Tokyo Olympics with Stu Ross continuing as assistant coach (a role he had held since July 2019).
+They were supported by a physio, strength and conditioning coach, manager and other staff to oversee the contracted players’ nutrition, development and psychology.

-The 2019-2020 season began with a third place at Glendale, before tournament wins at Dubai, Cape Town, Hamilton and Sydney, losing only two games across all five of these tournaments.
-With Woodman still out of commission Fluhler filled her shoes to become the series dominant try scorer.
+The 2019–2020 season began with a third place at Glendale, before tournament wins at Dubai, Cape Town, Hamilton and Sydney, losing only two games across all five of these tournaments.
+With Woodman still out of commission Waaka filled her shoes to become the series dominant try scorer.

 Shakira Baker ruptured her ACL in the final at Dubai in December.
-She was not able to recover in time to be considered for Tokyo.
+She was eventually not able to recover in time to be considered for Tokyo.

+In February 2020 New Zealand Rugby announced which players had been contracted for the next 12 months, with the espectation that a team would be selected from them to contest the upcoming Olympics.
+The contracted players were: Shakira Baker, Micheala Blyde, Kelly Brazier, Gayle Broughton, Dhys Faleafaga, Theresa Fitzpatrick, Sarah Hirini, Jazmin Hotham, Shiray Kaka, Kayla McAlister (returning from living in France), Tyla Nathan-Wong, Mahina Paul, Risi Pouri-Lane, Cheyelle Robins, Alena Saiili, Montessa Tairakena, Terina Te Tamaki, Ruby Tui, Niall Williams, Tenika Willison, Stacey Waaka and Portia Woodman.

-The onset of the Covid-19 pandemic resulted in the remainder of the season being cancelled.
+The onset of the COVID-19 pandemic resulted in the remainder of the 2019–2020 season being cancelled.
 As New Zealand was leading the competition with 783 points scored they were awarded the 2020 series title.